eberron94/BarkBot/README.md

 - `data/memory.json`
 - `data/queue.json`

+### Backing Up Your Data

+To safely back up your bot's state (including scheduled posts, tag presets, and memory), simply copy the `data/` folder and your `.env` file to a secure location.

+- **Standard/PM2:** It is recommended to stop the bot before copying the files to ensure no data is being written mid-backup (e.g., `pm2 stop ecosystem.config.cjs`).
+- **Docker:** Back up the mapped `data/` volume directory on your host machine.

-If you ever need to migrate your bot to a new server, simply copy the `.env` file and the `data/` folder to retain all your configurations and drafts.
+If you ever need to migrate your bot to a new server or restore a backup, simply place your saved `.env` file and `data/` folder back into the project root before starting the bot.

 ---